jrocco2/invest_scraper/README.md

 ## Getting Started in 3 Steps

 The following steps will get you up and running with the Investing Crawler.
-Note: this has only been tested with Python 3.5.3 from Anaconda
+Note: this has only been tested with Python 3.5.3 from Anaconda.

 ### 1. Clone Repository